atlas-wheatear/HighTriangle/README.md

-# Altitutri
+# High Triangle

-From Latin for 'high triangle', which a machine translator informs me is _altitudinem trianguli_, pronounced \*_al-tea-TOO-tree\*_.
-A chess derivative played upon the surface of a tetrahedron (triangular pyramid).
+A chess derivative board-game played upon the surface of a tetrahedron (triangular pyramid).
 Implemented in the [Godot Engine](https://godotengine.org/).

 ## Gameplay